Language: EN

 Example of semantic versioning

-It is probably easier to understand this with an example.
+It is probably easier, and if we look at an example.
 Suppose you have a program or a library, and you release an initial version v1.0.0

 1.0.0 - Initial version

-Then some errors arise, which you fix in a Bugfix.
-As they are only bugs, you increment the PATCH field.
+After some bugs arise, I fix them in a Bugfix.
+Since they are just bugs, I increment the PATCH field.

 1.0.0 - Initial version